18F/development-guide/tech_leads/README.md

 During this time, the lead is explicitly available for discussing architectures, [rubber duck](https://en.wikipedia.org/wiki/Rubber_duck_debugging)-ing solutions, and other point-to-point conversations.
-Be aware that if the topic is regarding a billable project, leads must still tock their time to the project.
+Be aware that if the topic is regarding a billable project, leads may tock their time against that project.
 See the "18F Engineering" calendar to review upcoming sessions.

 Leads may be available outside of office hours for similar conversations, but may also require ad-hoc scheduling.